zepedag/zepedag/README.md

 Computer Systems Engineer graduated from **UDLAP** and currently pursuing a **Master's in Business Management**.
 I aim to combine my passion for software development with strategic business vision.

-🎯 **My goal:** To become an outstanding iOS developer, creating innovative applications that generate meaningful experiences in peoples lives.
+🎯 **My goal:** To become an outstanding iOS developer, creating innovative applications that generate meaningful experiences in people´s lives.

 ## 🏆 Achievements & Recognition